darioizzo/dcgp/README.md

 Preliminary documentation can be found at http://darioizzo.github.io/dcgp/

+A web based version of dCGP can be found here: https://esa.github.io/dcgp-web/ thanks to Mike Heddes!

 ## dcgpy
 If you have a win 64bit system or a linux based system (32 or 64 bits), the python package dcgpy (python binding of the C++ code) can be installed via: